MokubaAttack/scripts/mokuba_colab/readme.md

 - neg_emb : str list ( default : [] ) It is the negative embedding file list.
 - base_safe : str ( default : "base.safetensors" ) It is the checkpoint file.
 - vae_safe : str ( default : "vae.safetensors" ) It is the vae file.
 If you select the file that doesn't exist, Normal Vae is used.
+- pag : float ( default : 3.0 ) It is pag_scale ( a parameter of PAG ).
+- j_or_p : str ( default : "j" ) It is the format of output files. "j" is JPG format, and "p" is PNG format.
 - return : int list ( error : [] ) It is the seed list.

-Output files are images( name : (index)_(the seed).png ) ~~and the logfile.
-The logfile is writen input parameters~~.
+Output files are images( name : (index)_(the seed).png or (index)_(the seed).jpg ).
-<mark>If safetensors files have CivitAi's Version ID in a item of "id" of metadata (In case of a lora file, lora's weight in a item of "weight" is needed too) , Generation metadata is baked in Output files.
+If safetensors files have CivitAi's Version ID in a item of "id" of metadata (In case of a lora file, lora's weight in a item of "weight" is needed too) , Generation metadata is baked in Output files.
 (Example)
 lora file
 "id" : "111111", "weight" : "1"